pdyxs/pdyxs.github.io/what/quantum-byte/index.md

 ---
 layout: project
 title: Completely Accurate Thought Simulator
-description: Getting players to program Quantum Computers by delving into the inner thoughts of cats.
+description: A game that teaches players to program a Quantum Computer, by having them tell stories about the inner thoughts of cats.
 tags:
   - science
   - development